MRC01/audiorec/README.md

 This app also uses Tomcat.
 If you don't already have it installed, you need to do that first.
 Then create a new directory under Tomcat webapps - see "Deploy home" above.
 Copy all the JSP files for this project to that directory.

+You must add the PostgreSQL JDBC JAR file to the Tomcat classpath.
+This JAR is not included in the PostgreSQL server or client installations.
+You must find and download it separately.
+For PostgreSQL version 14:

+JAR file: postgresql-42.6.0.jar
+Tomcat dir: /usr/share/tomcat9/lib

 You're done - the app is ready to use.

 *Running the App*